midhunkalarikkal/FullDomain/Notes/DSA3.md

 -------------------------
 Not Suitable for Searching
 Complex Implementation
-Limited Use Cases

 `Applications of Heaps`
 ------------------------
-Priority Queues
-Heap Sort
-Graph Algorithms
-Scheduling Systems
+- **Heap Sort** – Efficient sorting algorithm.
+- **Priority Queue** – Fast access to highest/lowest priority element.
+- **Dijkstra’s Algorithm** – For shortest path.
+- **Job Scheduling Algorithms** – OS-level task prioritization.
+- **Median Maintenance** – Using two heaps to maintain median in streaming data.
+- **Memory Management** – Dynamic memory allocation systems.

 `Time Complexity`
 ------------------
-Insertion:
-O(logn) – Inserting an element into a heap requires maintaining the heap property, which may involve percolating the element up the tree.
+- Insertion: O(log n) – Inserting an element into a heap requires maintaining the heap property, which may involve percolating the element up the tree.
-Deletion (usually of the root):
-O(logn) – Deleting the root requires replacing it with the last element and percolating down.
+- Deletion (usually of the root): O(log n) – Deleting the root requires replacing it with the last element and percolating down.
-Peek (get max or min):
-O(1) – Accessing the root element is a constant time operation.
+- Peek (get max or min): O(1) – Accessing the root element is a constant time operation.
-Heapify:
-O(n) – Converting an array into a heap.
+- Heapify: O(n) – Converting an array into a heap.
-Heap Sort:
-O(nlogn) – Sorting an array using the heap data structure.
+- Heap Sort: O(n log n) – Sorting an array using the heap data structure.

 `Min Heap`
 -----------